Saturday, 31 January 2026

 Lanzarote

 We woke up in the port of Arricife, Lanzarote and decided to have the Elite continental buffet breakfast in Tuscan restaurant.
 It was warm and sunny so after the very civilised breakfast we took the short shuttle to the port entrance and then strolled into town.
-It's the main town on the island and not really a tourist resort.
-We popped into the Ali Hop shop, had a coffee on the promenade and walked back to the shuttle round the old harbour.
+It's the main town on the island rather than a tourist resort and a good selection of shops on its main street.
+We popped into the Ali Hop shop, had a coffee on the promenade and walked back to the shuttle round the old harbour, which still had some decorations left over from Christmas.
 Back on board we had a late lunch and Rosemary had a hair do in the spa.
 An English comedian Dave Kristian was the entertainer and he was very good.
 Early night as we are up early to go on a coach to Maspalomas Beach on Gran Canaria tomorrow.

 Monday, 26 January 2026